Custom Detection Rules

 Severity and notification

-Set the severity of the signal.
-The dropdown allows you to select an appropriate severity level (INFO, LOW, MEDIUM, HIGH, CRITICAL).
+In the Set severity to dropdown menu, select the appropriate severity level (INFO, LOW, MEDIUM, HIGH, CRITICAL).

-In the “Notify” section, configure zero or more notification targets for each rule case.
+In the Notify section, optionally, configure notification targets for each rule case.

-You can also create notification rules to alleviate manual edits to notification preferences for individual detection rules.
+You can also create notification rules to avoid manual edits to notification preferences for individual detection rules.

 Time windows

-When a signal is generated, it remains “open” if a case is matched at least once within this keep alive window.
+After a signal is generated, the signal remains “open” if a case is matched at least once within the keep alive window.
 Each time a new event matches any of the cases, the last updated timestamp is updated for the signal.

-A signal will “close” regardless of the query being matched once the time exceeds the maximum signal duration.
+A signal closes once the time exceeds the maximum signal duration, regardless of the query being matched.
 This time is calculated from the first seen timestamp.

 Note: The evaluation window must be less than or equal to the keep alive and maximum signal duration.